dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 might be more accurate to say that _velocity_ killed the cat.

 Don't get me wrong, I'm a fan of high-agency activity and the "you can just do things" mentality.
 Always have been.
-But there's a fine line between just doing things and just doing damage to things.
+But *there's a fine line between just doing things and just doing damage to things*.
 I hate to see unsuspecting users get rekt, and if something insane like static-address-reuse-onchain-zaps-derived-from-npub ever gets widespread adoption[^fn-adoption], we'd be in a bad place.